The Right Reverend Andrew R. St. John, Interim Executive Director

 Bishop St. John’s commitment to those in need goes at least as far back to his first days as a law student in the 1960s when he began volunteering for the Brotherhood of St. Lawrence in Melbourne, an organization that researches and reaches out to the poor.
 He has shared his commitment to people at risk and in need with Holy Apostles Church in the weekly “Family of Ecclesia” outdoor Sunday worship services and by keeping the doors open at the Church of the Transfiguration where, he says, many of the soup kitchen’s guests would go for shelter and a place of hospitality after their meal here.

-Mr. Reid, a longtime New York resident comes to Holy Apostles from a long career in various industries including retail, wholesale, publishing, education and consulting.
-He has worked for organizations and companies such as Macy’s, Bergdorf Goodman, Gentlemen’s Quarterly, the Fashion Institute of Technology, The Fashion Institute of Technology Foundation and JHR Designs, his own design & organizational consulting business.
+John-Harvard Reid, a longtime New York City resident, came to Holy Apostles from a long career in various industries including retail, wholesale, publishing, education and consulting.
+He has worked for organizations and companies such as Macy’s, Bergdorf Goodman, Gentlemen’s Quarterly, The Fashion Institute of Technology, The Fashion Institute of Technology Foundation and JHR Designs, his design & organizational consulting business.

-For over a decade as Director of Administration & Finance for the FIT Foundation, he managed the day to day operations of the foundation including short and long term financial planning, budgeting, fund raising, administration and special events.
+For over a decade as Director of Administration & Finance for the FIT Foundation, he managed the day-to-day operations of the foundation including short and long-term financial planning, budgeting, investments, fund raising, personnel administration and special events.

-He is so pleased to be joining the development family at Holy Apostles to raise awareness of it to a larger audience and to further their mission of feeding the hungry, body and soul.
+He is so pleased to be a part of Holy Apostles Soup Kitchen to help raise much needed funds and bring awareness of the largest emergency feeding program in New York City and in the Episcopal Church nationally to a larger audience to further its mission of feeding the hungry, body and soul.